 Patients should inform their doctor of a complete list of their medicines.
 This, along with an accurate medical history, helps the doctor treat the condition.

-Common side effects of paroxetine can include the following:
+Common side effects of Paroxetine

 - Changes in eyesight